odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 Expect-CT: max-age=3600, enforce, report-uri="https://ct.example.com/report"
 ```

-In this example the server is asking the browser to:
+In this example, the server is asking the browser to:

 * enable CT verification for the current app for a period of 1 hour (3600 seconds)
 * `enforce` this policy and prevent access to the app if a violation occurs